 Documented global logical access security policies are in place to specify standard requirements across the organization for how logical access to Equinix's information systems is to be maintained and managed.
-To access the network, users must first authenticate through a VPN gateway and establish an encrypted connection.
-VPN gateway devices are configured to enforce two-factor authentication based upon the user's unique network domain credentials and a digital certificate assigned by Equinix and installed locally on the user's device.
-Network users, remote or on-premises, are required to authenticate to the VPN gateway prior being granted access to Equinix's network domain.
-Global group policies (GPOs) are utilized to govern predefined user account and minimum password requirements for all network domain user accounts.
-Authentication to application and web server operating systems is granted based on the user account's domain credentials.
-Authentication controls are inherited from the primary domain controller's GPOs.
-Administrative privileges to the network domain and underlying operating systems and databases are restricted to authorized personnel.
-Access to the ECP portal requires users to authenticate via a unique user accounts and password.
+To access the network, a user must first authenticate through a zero trust platform (Zscaler Zero Trust Exchange) and establish an encrypted connection via client connector (Zscaler Client Connector) installed on authorized Equinix endpoints.
+The zero trust platform is configured to enforce two-factor authentication based upon the user's unique network domain credentials and a digital certificate assigned by Equinix and installed locally on the user's device.
+Network users, remote or on-premises, are required to authenticate via the zero trust platform prior being granted access to Equinix's network domain.
+Global group policies (GPOs) are utilized to govern predefined user account and predefined minimum password requirements for all network domain user accounts and authentication controls are inherited from the primary domain controller's GPOs.
+The in-scope systems, including server operating systems, the firewall management console, physical access control systems, building management systems, and the ECP are configured to require users to authenticate via a unique user account and password.
+Predefined security groups are utilized to assign role-based access privileges and segregate access to aforementioned in-scope systems and administrative access privileges to these systems are restricted to user accounts accessible by authorized personnel.
+Access to the ECP portal requires users to authenticate via a unique user accounts and password and is configured to enforce minimum password requirements.